 - Why not add a nice water wall or water feature in the space – one of these from Soothing Walls could be a good choice.

-– Everyone inside the room has to show respect towards one another, regardless of race, sex or religion
+- Everyone inside the room has to show respect toward one another, regardless of race, sex, or religion